williamgilpin/dysts/README.md

 + Python >3.0
 + numpy

-These optional dependencies are needed for various specific tasks included in this repo, such as benchmarking experiments and estimation of invariant properties of each dynamical system.
+These optional dependencies are needed to reproduce some portions of this repository, such as benchmarking experiments and estimation of invariant properties of each dynamical system.

 + numba (speeds up generation of trajectories)
 + nolds (used for calculating the correlation dimension)